shikha-dataengineer/crypto-price-tracker/README.md

 ## Overview
 This project implements an automated ETL pipeline to load, clean, and visualize real-time cryptocurrency price data using Google Cloud Platform (GCP) tools like **Cloud Storage**, **BigQuery**, and **Looker Studio**.

+## Problem
+Analyzing large volumes of crypto market data manually is slow and inefficient.

 ## Dataset Overview
 The dataset contains historical OHLC (Open, High, Low, Close) price data for over 50 cryptocurrencies from **May 2013 to October 2022** on a daily basis.
 Prices are represented in USD.
 The data is stored in CSV format for fast and efficient loading.